EigenVValue/3D-Morphable-Face-Model/README.md

 **Problem**: The BFM model is not aligned with the face scan.
 We need to align (or "fit") the BFM model to the face scan using the Iterative Closest Point (ICP) and Gauss-Newton optimization algorithms.
 First we align it in a non-rigid way, then we will use the Point-to-Plane (or Point-to-Surface – bonus) optimization technique to further improve the alignment results.

-(BFM on the left and the face scan on the right)

 <img src="teaser_imgs/init.png" width="550">

-**NOTE**: when run the first time the code will download the BFM model, the scan and other data in the data folder (it checks if the ./data folder exists)

 ## Task 1: Rigid shape matching
 On the image above you can notice red marks on the face scan and on the BFM model.
 These are the keypoints that we will use to align the two meshes.
 We will use them to align the two meshes.